Warren Buffett is exhibit A to hike taxes on rich

-It has long been suspected that the uber-rich use tax loopholes to reduce how much they pay Uncle Sam.
-A ProPublica report on Tuesday estimated how little Warren Buffett, Jeff Bezos, and other billionaires pay to the Internal Revenue Service based on tax returns obtained by the nonprofit news site.
+NEW YORK (Reuters Breakingviews) - It has long been suspected that the uber-rich use tax loopholes to reduce how much they pay Uncle Sam.
+A ProPublica report here on Tuesday estimated how little Warren Buffett, Jeff Bezos, and other billionaires pay to the Internal Revenue Service based on tax returns obtained by the nonprofit news site.

-True, the Berkshire Hathaway (BRKa.N) boss has been vocal about how little the rich pay relative to the general population and has urged the government to change that.
-And Biden wants to increase the capital gains tax rate that targets the rich to pay for his $4 trillion plan to help the economy read more .
+True, the Berkshire Hathaway boss has been vocal about how little here the rich pay relative to the general population and has urged the government to change that.
+And Biden wants to increase the capital gains tax rate that targets the rich to pay for his $4 trillion plan to help the economy.
 He should take Buffett’s advice to heart.
 (By Jennifer Saba)

 Capital Calls - More concise insights on global finance: